flyfei778/learngit/readme.txt

-ChenHuifei is a good people.
+ChenHuifei is a good girl.

-ChenHuifei is a brave people.
+ChenHuifei is a brave gril.

+ChenHuifei is a lucky gril.